VladaAlek/pp-commerce-261124/README.md

 ## Deployment

 - it was necessary to reestablish IDE (Gitpod) - [Django](docs/images/django_requirements_21_12_24.png); [Pillow](docs/images/pillow_requirements_21_12_24.png); [Allauth](docs/images/allauth_requirements_21_12_24.png);
 - 28. 12.
-24. Gitpod IDE became unfuctional - unpushed changes lost and reinstalling of requirements and reestablishment of the settings parameters was neccessary
+2024.
+Gitpod IDE became unfuctional - unpushed changes lost and reinstalling of requirements and reestablishment of the settings parameters was neccessary
+- 05. 01.
+2025.
+Gitpod IDE became unfuctional - new workspace opened, which might affect some features becauese it was not enough time to test and document all project's elements again

 ### Testing Responsivness
 #### All Courses